Skip to content

 Note: Only one credential of each credential type can be used per template.

-This UMN Ansible community role allows you to pull individual secrets into your playbook from Azure KeyVault.
+This UMN Ansible community plugin allows you to pull individual secrets into your playbook from Azure KeyVault.
 See the readme for details.
-Requires Azure Service Principal credential.
+Use the UMN Azure Key Vault Plugin credential to set the environment variables in Tower.

 Galaxy Page :: Github page